ettebaDwop/DareyProject8/Load Balancer with Apache.md

 #  PROJECT 8: Load Balancer Solution With Apache
 ## Brief Overview
-This project introduces Load Balancing concept to ensure that the DevOps Tooling website will be scalable to serve more users by deploying additional Web Servers.
-You will learn how to use Apache Load Balancer and local DNS Names resolution.
+This project enhances the tooling project implemented in project 7.
+It introduces the Load Balancing concept to ensure that the DevOps Tooling website will be scalable to serve more users by deploying additional Web Servers.
+This project will utilise the Apache Load Balancer and local DNS Names resolution.

+## Prerequisites

+## Implementation